ifuensan/bolts/02-peer-protocol.md

     node is the funder:
       - MUST be able to additionally pay for `to_local_anchor` and `to_remote_anchor` above its reserve.
     - SHOULD NOT offer `amount_msat` if, after adding that HTLC to its commitment transaction, its remaining balance doesn't allow it to pay the commitment transaction fee when receiving or sending a future additional non-dust HTLC while maintaining its channel reserve.
 It is recommended that this "fee spike buffer" can handle twice the current `feerate_per_kw` to ensure predictability between implementations.
   - if it is _not responsible_ for paying the Bitcoin fee:
     - SHOULD NOT offer `amount_msat` if, once the remote node adds that HTLC to its commitment transaction, it cannot pay the fee for the updated local or remote transaction at the current `feerate_per_kw` while maintaining its channel reserve.
   - MUST offer `amount_msat` greater than 0.
   - MUST NOT offer `amount_msat` below the receiving node's `htlc_minimum_msat`
-  - MUST set `cltv_expiry` less than 500000000.
+  - DEBE establecer `cltv_expiry` less than 500000000.
   - if result would be offering more than the remote's `max_accepted_htlcs` HTLCs, in the remote commitment transaction:
     - MUST NOT add an HTLC.